 The United States is the world’s biggest Directors & Officers liability market, and the sources of insurance claims on these policies are ever-expanding.
 The open-ended indemnification terms written into this insurance can help to protect management from unforeseen situations which cause financial harm to others.

 Examples of Directors & Officers insurance claims include:

 Theft of Trade Secrets

-A competitor holds a member of your management team, who is a former member of the competitor’s organization, liable after you’ve allegedly obtained trade secrets illegally.
+This occurs when a competitor holds a member of your management team, who is a former member of the competitor’s organization, liable after you’ve allegedly obtained trade secrets illegally.